capnproto/capnproto/doc/_posts/2015-03-02-security-advisory-and-integer-overflow-protection.md

 Obviously, I'm not the first to think of this.
 "Dependent types" have been researched for decades, but we have yet to see a practical language supporting them.
 Apparently, something about them is complicated, even though the rules look like they should be simple enough from where I'm standing.

 Some day, I would like to design a language that gets this right.
 But for the moment, I remain focused on [Sandstorm.io](https://sandstorm.io).
-Hopefully someone will beat me too it.
+Hopefully someone will beat me to it.
 Hint hint.